Fungrim/typeframed/README.md

 # Typeframed #
-Welcome to Typeframed, a protocol, API, plugins and code generators for polomorphic protobuf streaming.
-That's quite a mouthful, let's break it down.
+Welcome to Typeframed, a protocol, API, plugin and code generators for polomorphic protobuf streaming.

 1. Typeframed introduces a wire protocol for determining type and message length of protobuf messages.
 It also adds an optional header and checksum per message.